Aspirin/meprobamate

 Aspirin/meprobamate (trade name Equagesic /ˌɛkwəˈdʒiːzɪk/) is a combination drug indicated for short-term pain treatment accompanied by tension or anxiety in patients with musculoskeletal disorders or tension headache.

 Adverse effects

 Combinations

 There also appears to be a combination with ethoheptazine, an opioid analgesic.

 Problems

-Equagesic was discontinued in the United States, possibly because of its toxic effects.
-Specifically, meprobamate.
-The Equagesic drug was credited with the sudden death of actor Bruce Lee in 1973.
+Equagesic was discontinued in the United States, because of its possible toxic effects, specifically of meprobamate.
+It was credited with the sudden death of actor Bruce Lee in 1973.
 Lee suffered a fatal hypersensitive reaction to one of the prescription drug's ingredients while working in Hong Kong.